Ex-Stanford exec gets 3 years prison for obstruction

 The sentence was part of a plea agreement, and was imposed by U.S. District Judge David Hittner in Houston.

-Pendergest-Holt had been chief investment officer at Stanford Financial Group, where prosecutors said Allen Stanford ran a two-decade fraud centered on bogus certificates of deposits from his Antigua-based Stanford International Bank.
+Pendergest-Holt had been chief investment officer at Stanford Financial Group, where prosecutors said Allen Stanford ran a two-decade fraud centred on bogus certificates of deposits from his Antigua-based Stanford International Bank.

 In her plea, Pendergest-Holt admitted to concealing details about the bank's investments that she knew the SEC wanted.